-There’s a lot I loved about touring the San Andreas Fault, aside from our knowledgable guide (and the fact that we got to see the San Andreas Fault line up close)!
-Even more, I adored that this only took a few hours out of our day, and even though it required waking up early (not my specialty), it was well worth it.
+There’s a lot I loved about touring the San Andreas Fault.
+Aside from our knowledgable guide, and seeing the fault line up close I loved that this fun excursion only took a few hours out of our day.
+Even though it required waking up early (not my thing), it was well worth it.
+Alas, it’s the best time to go, before the desert gets unbearably hot.

-Truth be told, I wasn’t sure what the fault line would look like.
-Essentially, it’s a crack in the ground – an oasis, deeper in some parts than others – with beautiful, natural water and palm trees.
-Yes, you read that – palm trees.
-In the middle of the desert.
-How you ask?
-Well, movement underground causes water to rise and creates a beautiful, palm-tree supporting environment.
-The surrounding area is completely rugged, due to the pressure from the fault, which causes hills to rise.
+Well, movement underground causes the water to rise and creates a beautiful, palm-tree supporting environment.
+The surrounding area is completely rugged, due to the pressure from the fault, which causes the hills to rise.
 If that’s not basic geology coming from me, I don’t know what is.
 Those of you who know me should be impressed!
-Nevertheless, you can always see where the fault line is based on the line of palm trees.
+Ha!
+Nevertheless, you can always see where the actual fault line is based on the line of palm trees.

 This my friends, is the Pacific plate on one side and the North American plate on the other: